onnoj/DeusExEchelonRenderer/README.md

 Welcome to the Deus Ex Echelon Renderer; a fixed-function rendering pipeline intended for use in with [NVidia's RTX Remix](https://www.nvidia.com/de-de/geforce/rtx-remix/)!

+Note that this is a piece of tech, and not a mod.
+You can probably play through Deus Ex with this renderer, but you'll want to tweak the default rtx.conf options a bit.
+Hopefully, in due time, there will be proper graphics overhaul mods that utilize this or another renderer.

 ![NvRemixBridge Screenshot 2024 03 29 - 21 06 40 59](https://github.com/onnoj/DeusExEchelonRenderer/assets/4381237/84481569-d305-4110-9f63-6f4a1ee7ee9f)
 ![NvRemixBridge Screenshot 2024 03 29 - 21 07 18 84](https://github.com/onnoj/DeusExEchelonRenderer/assets/4381237/5b4e6cd6-81ce-4923-9cb4-011c3f561a86)